ostdotcom/website-docupony/platform/docs/kevin temp/introduction_X.md

 Our documentation is designed to give an overview of OST Platform and how it all fits together. _It is a non-technical view of things._

-Our Server Side SDKs and mobile Wallet SDKs together enable fast and painless integration into any app, without requiring in-house blockchain expertise -- so you can focus on your business and leave the blockchain bits to us.
+Our Server Side sdk and mobile Wallet sdk together enable fast and painless integration into any app, without requiring in-house blockchain expertise -- so you can focus on your business and leave the blockchain bits to us.

-### 1. API and Server Side SDKs:
+### 1. API and Server Side sdk:

-* Server Side SDKs will allow developers to create users in your economy, perform company-to-user transactions and register wallet devices (mobile devices) on OST Platform.
+* Server Side sdk will allow developers to create users in your economy, perform company-to-user transactions and register wallet devices (mobile devices) on OST Platform.
 * Server Side SDK sample codes are available on [API References](/platform/docs/api) page.
-Server Side SDKs are available in [PHP](/platform/docs/sdk/server_sdk_setup/php/), [Ruby](/platform/docs/sdk/server_sdk_setup/ruby/), [Java](/platform/docs/sdk/server_sdk_setup/java/) and [Node.js](/platform/docs/sdk/server_sdk_setup/nodejs/)
+Server Side sdk are available in [PHP](/platform/sdkserver_sdk_setup/php/), [Ruby](/platform/sdkserver_sdk_setup/ruby/), [Java](/platform/sdkserver_sdk_setup/java/) and [Node.js](/platform/sdkserver_sdk_setup/nodejs/)
 * You can choose to use API directly if the Server Side SDK is not available for your choice of programming language.